mjordan/islandora_solution_pack_xml/README.md

 Users may upload a thumbnail image for their XML object.
 Objects managed by this solution pack also have a MODS datastream just like other Islandora objects do.

+## Configuration

+This solution pack lets site administrators determine:

+1. whether users can upload object-specific thumbnails for objects
+2. the location of a default thumbnail image for use if no object-specific thumbnail exists)
+3. whether users can upload object-specific XSLT sytlesheets for objects

 ## Rendering the OBJ datastream using XSL Transformations

 The module allows the use of XSLT stylesheets in the following ways: